 The cool, wet spring months encourage the infection to spread; however, you may not notice the disease during this time.
 By July and August you’ll start to see the brown spots showing up more predominantly.
 The very wet weather we had this past spring brought on many fungal diseases and we’re now seeing their effects.

-Our urban forestry specialist, Micah Pace, snapped this closeup of Tabukia leaf spots on a red oak tree.
+Our urban forestry specialist, Micah Pace, snapped this closeup of Tabukia leaf spot on a red oak tree.
 Look for the tan centers, brown outline and yellow “halo” around the spots.

 Poor air circulation also encourages fungal diseases such as Tabukia.
-If the tree canopy is overcrowded, selective pruning to improve air flow can help reduce the disease if your tree is heavily affected.
+If the tree canopy is overcrowded, selective pruning to improve air flow can help reduce the disease if your tree has a serious infection.
 Proper watering also goes a long way: Too much water and fungal diseases become more active.
 Yet, not enough water puts your tree under stress and susceptible to infection.